-The Ford F-150 is part of the F-Series, a descriptor used to cover the entire succession of Ford pickups that have been in production for more than 60 years.
+The Ford F-150 is part of the F-Series, a descriptor used to cover the entire succession of Ford pickups that have been in production since 1948.
 Since that genesis, millions of Ford trucks have been sold.
 In fact, the F-Series has been the most popular vehicle sold in the United States for nearly every year of the past three decades.
-Originally conceived as a rugged, no-frills workhorse, the Ford F-150 has since morphed into a well-appointed, versatile pickup truck.
-And it isn't just ranchers and contractors who cherish it: Anyone who needs to comfortably tow a boat, haul stuff or transport recreational cargo can take the F-150 to heart.
+Originally conceived as a rugged, no-frills workhorse, the Ford F-150 has since morphed into a well-appointed, versatile pickup truck with a wide range of trim levels.

 Current Ford F-150

 The full-size Ford F-150 pickup is known for its competence, comfort and customizability — offering everything from hardcore off-road performance to luxury comfort.
 There's a range of cab and bed-size combinations along with several engine options.
 Picking the right F-150 can be daunting, but buyers should be able to find the exact setup to match their needs and budget.

 The F-150 is available in six trim levels: XL, XLT, Lariat, King Ranch, Platinum and Limited.
 A high-performance off-road version called the Raptor is reviewed separately.
 There are also three cab styles: regular (two-door), SuperCab (four-door) and SuperCrew (extended four-door).
 Regular and SuperCab trucks can be had with a 6.5- or an 8-foot bed, while the SuperCrew can be had with the 6.5-foot bed or a shortened 5.5-foot bed.